alecmagnet/alecmagnet/README.md

 #### About me:

-- 🔭 I’m currently working on sprucing up my projects from bootcamp at Flatiron and finding a job!
+- 🔭 I’m currently sprucing up my projects from bootcamp at Flatiron and finding a job!
 - 🌱 I’m learning data structures and algorithms
 - 😄 Pronouns: they/them or he/him
 - ⚡ Fun fact: I recently drove to Philly to have lunch with one of my favorite writers, [Samuel R. Delany](https://ibb.co/mcJ90dQ")!